 Our public viewing nights are the first Friday of each month.
 We look forward to seeing you at the next public viewing night.
 Please refer to our Observatory calendar for specific times when we are open.

 Wondering What's Up in the Sky This Month? - Talk to the Doc!
 Each month, our Observatory Director, Dr. Aaron Clevenson, assembles a 2 page PDF file that contains objects that are visible in the evening sky during the next month.
-To download a copy to your computer, click here: What's Up Doc?
+To download a copy to your computer, click here.

 If you are looking for a more complete list of those objects that are visible in the nighttime sky, he has also created a spreadsheet in Excel.
 (It will not work on Macintosh Computers.)
 It is organized using the lists of the Astronomical League.
-To access this spreadsheet, click here: What's Up Doc, Tonight?
-(This is version 6.2.
-New versions will be created as additional Observing Programs are adopted by the Astronomical League.
+To access this spreadsheet, click here.
 Note: This is a large file and will take a bit of time to load.)

 For more information on the lists, the Astronomical League, and the North Houston Astronomy club, please ask any of the astronomers on the next public night at the observatory.